RicardoAzuul/zombeef/monster_of_the_week_mystery.md

 - Torturer (motivation: to hurt and terrify)
 - Trickster (motivation: to create chaos)

 For this first mystery we have a Torturer - motivation: to hurt and terrify - in the form of Lisa, a mutated zombie cow which can spit cud that acts like glue and can incapacitate creatures.
+Unlike most zombies and zombie cows, Lisa is not mindless: there is a terrible intelligence behind those dead eyes.
+She knows she's been changed, hurt, and she wants payback.

 Supernatural powers

+Lisa spits cud that acts like glue, she uses this to build a nest and to imprison people.

+Being the mother of the zombies and zombie cows, she can control them.

 Attacks and armour

+Bite: 2-harm hand, infection.
+Roll tough.
+On a 10+ you are ok, for now.
+On a 7 to 9, the infection begins, take -1 forward.
+On a 6-, the infection is rampant, take -1 ongoing.
+Kick: 3-harm hand, forceful

 Armour 1: Lisa is a cow and a zombie

 How much harm will kill it

+8 harm

 Weaknesses

+Being shot in the head, though she will not let this happen easily.

 Custom moves (optional)

 ## Minions

+Zombies

+Zombie cows

+The corporate shill

 ## Bystanders

+The farmer

+The farmer's wife

+The farmhand

+The local sheriff

+A reporter

+The local doctor
 ## Locations